modxcms/fred/docs/collab/pr_workflow.md

 Some projects will require you to submit a Pull Request (PR) to their repository.
 You do this by forking the repo, making changes in a feature branch in your fork, then submitting the PR to the original project.

-For the purpose of this tutorial, we’ll for the [Fred Starter Theme](https://github.com/modxcms/fred-theme-starter) which is intended to be a Bootstrap 4 quickstart for theme builders.
+For the purpose of this tutorial, we’ll fork the [Fred Starter Theme](https://github.com/modxcms/fred-theme-starter) which is intended to be a Bootstrap 4 quickstart for theme builders.
 Start by signing into Github.

 ## Fork and clone to a MODX instance